esentri/domainlifecycles/getting-started/english/guides/run_application_en.md

 ---

-Once everything necessary has been configured properly , the DLC Mirror must be initialized when the application is
+Once everything necessary has been configured properly, the DLC Mirror must be initialized when the application is
 started:

 <details>